-MSW collected from the doorstep or from the central bins (kept in slums, markets etc.) by the primary collection system has to be unloaded and stored at a convenient
+Solid waste collected from the doorstep or from the central bins (kept in slums, markets etc.) by the primary collection system has to be unloaded and stored at a convenient place for their onward transportation in a cost-effective manner.
+Temporary waste storage depots/MRFs are required to be created at suitable locations in lieu of open waste storage sites.